Loch Maree and Aultbea Railway

 The Loch Maree and Aultbea Railway was one of several branch railway-lines proposed for the North-West Highlands of Scotland in the early 1890s.
-Although a full survey was conducted in 1892 and a Private Bill was submitted to the Westminster Parliament on 18 November 1892, the necessary Act to permit construction did not receive approval and the plan was dropped.
+Although a full survey was conducted in 1892 and a private bill was submitted to the Westminster Parliament on 18 November 1892, the necessary act of Parliament to permit construction did not receive approval and the plan was dropped.

 Historical background

-In 1890 and 1891, six lines connecting the west of north Scotland to the central spine were to be considered by two Parliamentary Commissions.
+In 1890 and 1891, six lines connecting the west of north Scotland to the central spine were to be considered by two parliamentary commissions.
 These were: